-This was originally a blog post but I need to share it so often that I recreated it here so you can use it for your search.
+This was originally a blog post but I share it so often I recreated it here so you can use it for your search.
 Happy online applying! ~ Julie Walraven

 Do you hate applying for jobs online?

 You know, filling out all those fields and hoping that your application actually gets there and they read it?